LCOGT/banzai/docs/smartstacking_architecture.md

 4. After that succeeds, the worker saves the `n09` path and stack information in PostgreSQL.
 5. A stacking process checks PostgreSQL about every five seconds.
 It opens the `n09` files and makes a preview or final product when needed.
 6. BANZAI sends the product paths through RabbitMQ to the shipper.
+7. The shipper uploads the final site-produced `e45` to the archive.
+8. Central BANZAI receives the archived `e45`, runs the configured tail stages, and writes a distinct `e91` product.

 ### Local calibration cache